 Still, even with unfettered access to the amazing tech community, a piece of me was missing, a dream left unfulfilled.
 Always a proud dilettante, (like Walt Whitman, I am large, I contain multitudes), I gradually found myself longing for fresh ground to cover, new ways to contribute to a better world.
 The incessant drumbeat of my spirit, when I finally heeded it, did not call me to unknown frontiers, however.
 Instead, I find myself eagerly exploring the neglected boulevards of the literary world I sped past long ago on my way to somewhere else, glimpsed in my periphery and bookmarked in my brain as a place I want to go when I have the time.
 There comes a point in each of our lives when we must reconcile the lists, check-off the goals accomplished, abandon a few pipe dreams perhaps, and then turn completely toward the one that scares us and invigorates us in equal measure.
 For me, that’s publishing.

 I finally got around to creating this “codex” because I’ve reached a point in my life in which all the disparate pursuits of my youth seem to be coming home to a focal point, a true life’s path that incorporates all the aspects of who I have been and who I’m becoming.
-That is to say that visitors are just as likely to see musings on a recent Dr. Who episode or some shiny new gadget I’ve procured (or even better, an ancient piece of hardware I’ve dusted-off) as they are to see evidence of my inherited interest in conspiracy theories or a heartfelt lament for the plight of the world’s animals.
+That is to say that visitors are just as likely to see musings on a recent Dr. Who episode or some shiny new gadget I’ve procured (or even better, an ancient piece of hardware I’ve dusted-off) as they are to see evidence of my inherited interest in understanding conspiracy theories or a heartfelt lament for the plight of the world’s animals.

 Still, I see this endeavor as ultimately the chronicle of my journey from writer with geeky tendencies to small press publisher and beyond.
 I intend this blog to be a repository for the bits of wisdom I am gleaning from research and mentors, combined with the experience I have picked up elsewhere, as a reference for myself and hopefully, for you.
 If your own journey has landed you here, I appreciate your visit and hope you will find some value.
 I am always happy to make a new friend, and all friendly feedback and commentary is quite welcome.